 Software producers and device manufacturers are looking for new ways to drive revenue as competition heats-up across the global technology stage.
-As a result they’re looking for new revenue streams and differentiation via software licensing.
+As a result they’re looking for new revenue streams and differentiation via software licensing solutions.

 This post will cover some of the more common software license types as our prior post covered common software license terms.